Signiant/LOCK/README.md

 - `list`: Show user keys with: Access Key ID, Status, Create Date, Last Used.
 - `rotate`: Rotates the AWS IAM key and update the key at set locations by running functions sequentially under plugins provided by the config file.
-- `validate`: Checks to see if the new key is being used, if it is delete the old key
+- `validate`: Checks to see if the new key is being used.
+If it is, delete the old key.
 - `getnewkey`: Rotate the AWS IAM Key

 ## Up and Running